-Whether it be from an accident, engine trouble, a dead battery, or a flat tire, your car breaks down on the highway…what now?
+Whether it be from an accident, engine trouble, a dead battery, or a flat tire, your car broke down on the highway…what now?
 As you sit in your vehicle on the side of the road as cars, trucks, SUVs and tractor trailers whiz by, it’s easy to stress and panic.
 For this reason, it is important to be prepared and know what to do in this type of emergency roadside situation.
 Keep your cool and minimize confusion and stress by following these tips of what to do when your car breaks down on the highway.

 Keeping your car up-to date with preventative maintenance and repairs is one of the best things you can do to avoid a breakdown, but no matter how prepared you are – stuff happens!
 If your car happens to break down on a busy highway or interstate, it not only puts you at risk, but it puts other drivers at risk as well.